-- ensure that any - urban growth; and (a) - limited rural residential development occur in a form that concentrates, or is attached to, existing urban areas and promotes a coordinated pattern of development; - encourage within urban areas, housing choice, recreation and community facilities, and business opportunities of a character and form that supports urban consolidation; - promote energy efficiency in urban forms, transport 3. patterns, site location and subdivision layout; - maintain and enhance the sense of identity and character 4. of the region's urban areas; and - 5. encourage high quality urban design, including the maintenance and enhancement of amenity values.
+- 1. ensure that any - (a) urban growth; and - (b) limited rural residential development occur in a form that concentrates, or is attached to, existing urban areas and promotes a coordinated pattern of development; - 2. encourage within urban areas, housing choice, recreation and community facilities, and business opportunities of a character and form that supports urban consolidation; - 3. promote energy efficiency in urban forms, transport patterns, site location and subdivision layout; - 4. maintain and enhance the sense of identity and character of the region's urban areas; and - 5. encourage high quality urban design, including the maintenance and enhancement of amenity values.